 Here are a few webpages I like, in alphabetical order.

-Fairfield Scribes - An in-person writer's group in Fairfield County, CT.
+Fairfield Scribes - An in-person writer's group and small press publisher in Fairfield County, CT.

 Fairfield Writer's Blog - Run by local writers through the Fairfield CT Public Library, this site includes author interviews and articles, in addition to many valuable tips about writing, publication and promotion.